EGaDSAustin/freshmansite/README.md

 # EGaDS Orientation Website
-- A simple side made for getting information to incoming students.
+- A simple site made for getting information to incoming students.

 ## Getting Started